itkSource/lorhammer/doc/content/develop.md

 }
 ```

-The simplier implementation is the NoneProvisioner :
+The simpler implementation is the NoneProvisioner :

 ```go
 type none struct{}